Frederic-LM/Opn-Czami/UNORTHODOX-BUILD-NUMBER.md

 V3 marks the **complete dismantling of the monolithic Tkinter GUI** and a full **separation of concerns** between interface and logic.
 This version runs fluently on both macOS and Windows without compromise.

+### **Op’n Czami V4 aka is it Penelope Spiral, or Ulysse's Return**
+V4 is essensialy applying the dismantling of teh gui to the logic, for the pain of it.
+I could not bare to see my slim controler getting so fat, work was a lot harder than I thougth, creating a Bus, and injecting dependency.
+Thought i nver get the end of it I hope it paid.
+I removed the Interplaneraty file System block chain intergation, because it was too niche too geek and offered to little value at this point in time.
+But I incorparted something new and much more fun, a dashbord module that non only remplace the stand alone pyton reader, but also give insight of the system usage and disaplays in a world map. feature is pro pro, but part of the code is open and publish (the part that will be on your server to process the insight)

 #### Versioning logic:

 * `x` → new feature or structural improvement